spotinst/help/src/docs/ocean/ocean-aks-cloud-cluster-overview.md

   * Pie-chart - Virtual Node Group percentage breakdown for nodes.
   * Pie-chart - Lifecycle percentage breakdown (On-Demand, Savings Plans, Reserved Instances, and spots).
   * Node Name.
-  * Virtual Node Group: You can click the link for a listed VNG to display your custom VNG details.
+  * Virtual Node Group: You can click the link for a listed Virtual Node Group to display more details.
   * Node Pool (name of node pool)
   * VM Size: For example, standard_f4s
   * Lifecycle: (On-Demand, Savings Plans, Reserved Instances, and spots).